gap-packages/SimplicialSurfaces/README.md

 git clone https://github.com/gap-packages/AutoDoc.git
 ```
 ### Regenerating images
-To compile the pictures, you can run the following script:
+To compile the pictures, change into the `doc/tikz-files` subdirectory
+and run the `recompile-images.sh` script in it:
 ```
-doc/tikz-files/recompile-images.sh
+cd doc/tikz-files/
+./recompile-images.sh
 ```

 ## Help